latekvo/ResearchChain/README.md

 to create large hierarchical structures of LLMs and the tools they are using
 #### Research Loop
-A service launching for a set period of time, and then allowing the user to summarize either the entire output of the tree, or a small, selected subset of this it's structure.
+A service launching for a set period of time, and then allowing the user to summarize either the entire output of the tree, or a small, selected subset of it's structure.